ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 [iocuser@host:~]$ socat - UNIX-CONNET:/var/run/procServ/test-ioc/control
 ```

 As we will want to use conserver client, also known as *console*, to attach to IOCs, we will need to set it up too.
-Let's first look at its settings:
+Let us first look at its settings:

 ```console
 [iocuser@host:~]$ console -V